 HOURS OF FUN WITH CEREAL BOXES

 Also, why not raid the household recycling bin for even more ideas to keep the kids entertained?
-They can re-use all the plastics, paper and cardboard to make animals, robots, planes or owt else.
+They can re-use all the plastics, paper and cardboard to make animals, robots, planes plus much more.
 Forumite supermaw said:

 I told my 3 children, aged 9, 8 and 6, they could raid our recycling bin (papers/cartons/empty bottles) and make a spaceship - or whatever they wanted.
 I couldn't believe how much fun they had.

 If you've got a GPS device, try geocaching for a cheap way to put a smile on kids' faces.
-It's a great way to educate the whole family about your local area or beyond, and have fun at the same time searching for goodies.
+It's a great way to educate the whole family about your local area or beyond, and have fun searching for goodies.

 This real world outdoor treasure hunt hides 'geocaches' at specific locations, essentially plastic tubs containing hidden toy stashes.